listminut/frontend-technical-challenge/README.md

 docker-compose run server rails db:setup
 ```

-3. The server will be running on port `4000`.
+3. The server will be running on port `4000`, and the client on port `3000`.
 You can access the API docs at `http://localhost:4000/api-docs`

 Don't hesitate to reach out if you have any questions or run into any issues.